All Products

 Usage notes

 • In this topic, the public endpoint of the China (Hangzhou) region is used.
 If you want to access OSS from other Alibaba Cloud services in the same region as OSS, use an internal endpoint.
-For more information about OSS regions and endpoints, see Regions and endpoints.
+For more information about OSS regions and endpoints, see Regions and Endpoints.

 • In this topic, access credentials are obtained from environment variables.
 For more information about how to configure access credentials, see Configure access credentials using OSS SDK for Python 1.0.

-• In this topic, an OSSClient instance is created by using an OSS endpoint.
-If you want to create an OSSClient instance by using custom domain names or Security Token Service (STS), see Initialization.
+• This topic demonstrates creating an OSSClient instance with an OSS endpoint.
+For alternative configurations, such as using a custom domain or authenticating with credentials from Security Token Service (STS), see Initialization.

-Set the ACL for a bucket
+Set the bucket ACL

 ACL